jayinatlanta/beachdAI/readme.md

     }
 }

-#### **Code Deep Dive: The Kotlin Glance in MainActivity.kt (Wear OS)**
+Code Deep Dive: The Kotlin Glance in MainActivity.kt (Wear OS)

-The watch app uses the modern DataClient API to listen for these updates.
+The BeachdAI watch app uses the modern DataClient API to listen for these updates.
 When a new state arrives, it updates the UI, providing a seamless, real-time "glance" into the agent's work.
 // Snippet from the Wear OS MainActivity
 private val dataListener \= DataClient.OnDataChangedListener { dataEvents \-\>
     dataEvents.forEach { event \-\>